tchowd/bloom/README.md

 #### Ethereum Push Notification Service (PUSH)
 we are using the decentralized communication & notification protocol for Web3.
 Using the protocol, both sponsors and developers can send on-chain or off-chain notifications tied to wallet addresses in a multichain, open, platform agnostic way- this is perfect considering we are using Polygon, Optimism and Harmony.
 This will provide efficient, open communication for sponsors to hear about the deliverables being met and developers to get notified wen funding

+####ENS
+The **Ethereum Name Service (ENS)** enables you to have a cross-platform web3 username and profile, to simplify crypto payments for any blockchain, and decentralized websites.
+ENS supports .ETH names natively, as well as importing DNS names you already own.
+ENS is integrated in over 300 services, including wallets, dapps, and browsers.
+We integrated **ENS** technology for authentication to sign into the account.

 ## Technologies